-Sablefish – U.S. California, Oregon, Washington, Bottom Trawl and Longline
+Sablefish – U.S. West Coast, Bottom Trawl and Longline

 Sablefish is a moderately growing, long-lived species that is found in deep waters of the Pacific Ocean, from northern Alaska to Baja California.